angeline-pouget/zooming_in_on_mlps/README.md

 We implemented the untargeted FGSM and the PGD algorithm to test the adversarial accuracy of different models on CIFAR-10 and CIFAR-100.
 We then also looked at the transferability of adversarial examples between the different model architectures.
 The code to generate and evaluate adversarial examples can be found in 02_adversarial_robustness.ipynb.

 ### 03 Feature Extraction Ability
-To test the models inclation towards the shape or the texture of an image, we performed a set of transformations on the CIFAR10 dataset and measured the models accuracy for every class of the dataset in comparison to that of a CNN and a ViT.
-The code for modifying images and running the described "texture vs shape bias" experiment can be found in 03_texture_vs_shape_bias.ipynb.
+To assess the model's inclination towards recognizing either the shape or texture of images, an experiment was conducted using the CIFAR-10 dataset.
+The dataset underwent a series of transformations, and the model's accuracy for each class was measured.
+The results were then compared to those obtained from Convolutional Neural Network (CNN) and Vision Transformer (ViT) models.
+For detailed implementation and analysis, refer to the "03.1_texture_vs_shape_bias.ipynb" notebook.

 ### 04 Feature Generalizability